 Our free Gardening newsletter delivers gardening-related content, along with other information about Which?
 Group products and services.
 We won't keep sending you the newsletter if you don't want it – unsubscribe whenever you want.
 Your data will be processed in accordance with our privacy notice.

-We tested hose guns from Karcher, Flopro, Hozelock, Verve and Gardena and found two Best Buys.
-Only logged-in Which? members can view our hose gun test reviews below.
-If you're not yet a member, you'll just see our scores in the table below but won't be able to see the results.
-Join Which? now to get instant access to our test scores and Best Buy recommendations below.
+Only logged-in Which? members and free account owners can view our hose gun reviews.
+If you're not yet signed up, you'll see our scores in the table below but won't be able to see the results.

 Product name